Gamify-IT/docs/internal/glossary.md

 Explanations for words that are not common.
 Click a letter to jump to the section.

-Imagen the phrase: `A xy is ...` when writing an explanation.
+Imagine the phrase: `A xy is ...` when writing an explanation.

 ```
 ❌ Overworld: An overworld is a world that ...